 A few years ago, I began to listen to podcasts and interviews from an eclectic group of men: Jordan Peterson, Joe Rogan, Ben Shapiro.
 What they said, and sometimes how they said it, contrasted sharply with the shallow homilies I heard from Catholic priests throughout my childhood.
 I would daydream when they recounted their latest golf-game, tell a stupid joke, or read a selection from “Jonathan Livingston Seagull.”
 Jordan Peterson once said: “If you tell enough lies, often enough, the truth will become entirely hidden from you…and then you are in hell.”
 And, I was in hell.
 That statement encapsulated my experiences ever since someone told me I was gay.

-During an interview [Warning: link includes graphic language] with journalist and cultural provocateur Milo Yiannopoulos, conducted by Joe Rogan, Yiannopoulos – who I knew relatively nothing about – described a sexual relationship he had with a Catholic priest when he was a teenage boy.
-I was shocked by what Yiannopoulos said; not about his sexual encounter with a priest (the same thing happened to me), but by what I perceived as his flippant attitude.
-Former “Star Trek” actor George Takei once described a similar experience with the same sort of casualness.
+Former “Star Trek” actor George Takei once described (with the disturbing sort of casualness) a sexual encounter he had with a man when he was a boy.
+It’s an exercise on avoidance.
+But I couldn’t play that game any more.
 I had been molested, and after the revelations from the “Boston Scandal” – I certainly knew that the predation of young men by Catholic priests had been an ongoing problem in the Church.
 But I too remembered how I sometimes recalled the past.
 For the most part, I pretended it never happened, or in a vain attempt to avoid reality, I acted as if it were simply the annoying memory of a bad-date, a pick-up gone wrong, or merely an uncomfortable first-time.
 Soon after arriving in San Francisco, I quickly understood that was also the case with most of my friends.
 It was easier to imagine that it wasn’t so bad; that we actually enjoyed it; or that our sexual abuse wasn’t abuse at all, but an act of affection.
 When I engaged in receptive anal sex for the first time – I thought the same thing.